 Water Mill home prices are not only among the most expensive in New York, but Water Mill real estate also consistently ranks among the most expensive in America.

-Water Mill is a decidedly white-collar town, with fully 91.34% of the workforce employed in white-collar jobs, well above the national average.
+Water Mill is a decidedly white-collar town, with fully 87.67% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Water Mill is a town of managers, sales and office workers, and professionals.
-There are especially a lot of people living in Water Mill who work in management occupations (22.45%), business and financial occupations (21.99%), and sales jobs (19.62%).
+There are especially a lot of people living in Water Mill who work in sales jobs (25.00%), business and financial occupations (24.13%), and management occupations (15.56%).

 Of important note, Water Mill is also a town of artists.
 Water Mill has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Water Mill’s character.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 44.42% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 43.92% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Water Mill is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Water Mill is a somewhat ethnically-diverse town.
 The people who call Water Mill home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Water Mill residents report their race to be White, followed by Asian.
-Important ancestries of people in Water Mill include German, Irish, Polish, Russian, and Eastern European.
+Water Mill also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.37% of the town’s residents.
+Important ancestries of people in Water Mill include German, Polish, Irish, Eastern European, and Italian.

 The most common language spoken in Water Mill is English.
-Other important languages spoken here include Polish and Spanish.
+Other important languages spoken here include Spanish and Polish.

 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Water Mill, the neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.